 I don’t wonder that anymore.
 And my feet have thanked me for it!

 I’ve been thinking about this because our next knit along is a pattern called Socks on a Plane.
 It’s a fairly basic sock pattern with a cable up the side.

-The Socks on a Plane KAL is one of many knit alongs in the education-based Knit Along Club.
+The Socks on a Plane KAL is one of many knit alongs in the online education-based Knit Along Club.

 In case you’ve been wondering why you should knit socks, here’s my list of reasons:

 - When made correctly, hand knit socks are incredibly comfortable.

 - A pair of socks is a relatively quick and easy project.

 - Socks are great skill builders.
 There are various ways to do the shaping of the toes and heels, with stitches and techniques that you will encounter in larger projects.
 But if you make a mistake on the socks, it’ll be hidden in your shoe!
 That’s a whole lot better than learning a new technique on a larger project where the mistake might be in an obvious location.